andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-07-gelfands-algebra-chunk-16-polynomial-division-remainders.md

 ## Tricks Arising
 ### Nothing subtracted?
 Try a negative $a$
 If when you look at your polynomial you see that nothing is subtracted (as in Problem 146(b) above) you know that your root will have to be a negative number (so that your sum will add to zero when you mix in the $x$).

+### How Many Roots?
+The gory details of how to get to this fact are in Gelfand, but its a truism that a polynomial of degree $x$ will have at most $x$ different roots.
+The "different" is important - remember a polynomial can have two roots which are the same (n.b. $(x - 1)(x - 1) = (x - 1)^2$ which translates as two roots which are the same).
+Mathematicians say this has "two equal roots".